respiratory-immunology-lab/metabolome-lipidome-MSDIAL/README.md

 ## Downstream analysis

-Once you have reached this point, you should have a `SummarizedExperiment` object that contains only annotated features, with intensity values that have been normalised and transformed, and are ready for downstream analysis in R.
+Once you have reached this point, you should have a `SummarizedExperiment` object (complete with sample and feature metadata) that contains only annotated features, with intensity values that have been normalised and transformed, and are ready for downstream analysis in R.